 - 1. A request to make additions, edits, deletions, revisions, or clarifications to the Load Profiling Guide (LPG), including any attachments and exhibits to the LPG, is called a "Load Profiling Guide Revision Request" (LPGRR).
 Except as specifically provided in other Sections of the LPG, this Section shall be followed for all LPGRRs.
-ERCOT Members, Market Participants, Public Utility Commission of Texas (PUCT) Staff, ERCOT Staff, and any other entities are required to utilize the process described herein prior to requesting, through the PUCT or other Governmental Authority, that ERCOT make a change to the LPG, except for good cause shown to the PUCT or other Governmental Authority. - 2.
-All decisions of the Profiling Working Group (PWG), as defined below, the Commercial Operations Subcommittee (COPS), the Technical Advisory Committee (TAC) and the ERCOT Board with respect to any LPGRRs shall be posted to the Market Information System (MIS) within three (3) Business Days of the date of the decision.
-All such postings shall be maintained on the MIS for at least 180 days from the date of posting. - The "next regularly scheduled meeting" of the PWG, COPS, TAC, or the ERCOT Board shall mean the next scheduled meeting for which required notice can be timely given regarding the item(s) to be addressed, as specified in the appropriate ERCOT Board or committee procedures. - 4.
+ERCOT Members, Market Participants, Public Utility Commission of Texas (PUCT) Staff, ERCOT Staff, and any other Entities are required to utilize the process described herein prior to requesting, through the PUCT or other Governmental Authority, that ERCOT make a change to the LPG, except for good cause shown to the PUCT or other Governmental Authority. - 2.
+All decisions of the Profiling Working Group (PWG), as defined below, the Commercial Operations Subcommittee (COPS), the Technical Advisory Committee (TAC) and the ERCOT Board of Directors (Board) with respect to any LPGRRs shall be posted to the Market Information System (MIS) within three (3) Business Days of the date of the decision.
+All such postings shall be maintained on the MIS for at least 180 days from the date of posting. - 3.
+The "next regularly scheduled meeting" of the PWG, COPS, TAC, or the Board shall mean the next scheduled meeting for which required notice can be timely given regarding the item(s) to be addressed, as specified in the appropriate Board or committee procedures. - 4.
 Throughout the LPG, references are made to the ERCOT Protocols.
 ERCOT Protocols supersede the LPG and any LPGRRs must be compliant with the ERCOT Protocols.
 The ERCOT Protocols are subject to the revision process outlined in Protocol Section 21, Process for Protocol Revision. - 5.
 ERCOT Staff may make non-substantive corrections at any time during the processing of a particular LPGRR.
-Non-substantive corrections include typos (excluding grammatical changes), internal references (including table of contents), improper use of acronyms, and references to ERCOT Protocols, PUCT Substantive Rules, the Public Utility Regulatory Act (PURA), North American Electric Reliability Corporation (NERC) regulations, Federal Energy Regulatory Commission (FERC) rules, etc. - ERCOT Staff may make non-substantive corrections using an Administrative LPGRR.
-ERCOT shall post such Administrative LPGRRs to the MIS and distribute the LPGRR to the PWG at least ten (10) Business Days before or upon implementation.
+Under certain circumstances, however, the LPG can also be revised by ERCOT Staff rather than using the LPGRR process outlined in this section. - a.
+This type of revision is referred to as an "Administrative LPGRR" or "Administrative Changes" and shall consist of non-substantive corrections, such as typos (excluding grammatical changes), internal references (including table of contents), improper use of acronyms, and references to ERCOT Protocols, PUCT Substantive Rules, the Public Utility Regulatory Act (PURA), North American Electric Reliability

+- Corporation (NERC) regulations, Federal Energy Regulatory Commission (FERC) rules, etc. - b.
+ERCOT shall post such Administrative LPGRRs to the MIS and distribute the LPGRRs to the PWG at least ten (10) Business Days before implementation.
 If no interested party submits comments to the Administrative LPGRR, ERCOT Staff shall implement the Administrative LPGRR according to Section 2.7, Revision Implementation.
 If any interested party submits comments to the Administrative LPGRR, then the Administrative LPGRR shall be processed in accordance with the LPGRR process outlined in this Section.